hpparvi/ull_tp_2425/exercises/md/ex2/README.md

 python visual/image_to_video.py output/images_template/ 30 videos/ template 1
 ```

-8 is the number of cores (threads) to use, 30 is fps and 1 is the resize factor.
+8 is the number of cores to use, 30 is fps and 1 is the resize factor.

 ## Output files